fohrloop/wakepy/README.md

 - User selects *Sleep* from the Start menu.

 ### Linux
 The program uses the `systemctl mask` command to prevent all forms of sleep or hybernation when setting the keepawake, and unmasks the functions when unsetting keepawake.
 This command will remain active until keepawake is removed.
 The flag cannot prevent sleeping from user interaction.
-This action does require sudo privileges.
+This action *does require sudo privileges*.

 ### Darwin (macOS)
-The program calls the [`caffeinate`](https://ss64.com/osx/caffeinate.html) command when setting keepawake, and sends a break key-command when unsetting.
-The flag does not prevent the user from manually sleeping the system or terminating the caffeinate process.
+The program launches a [`caffeinate`](https://ss64.com/osx/caffeinate.html) in a subprocess when setting keepawake, and terminates the subprocess when unsetting.
+This does not prevent the user from manually sleeping the system or terminating the caffeinate process.

 # ⚖️ Pros and Cons
 ### 👑💯 Advantages of wakepy